mnprtpsingh/mnprtpsingh.github.io/index.md

 Aman - Hi!
 Aman Pratap here
 Reetesh - Hi!
 Reetesh Singh here
 Aman - How are you?
 Reetesh - Fine!
-What about you , how are you doing?
+What about you, how are you doing?
 Aman - Fine!
 Just completed Hacktoberfest Challenge!
-Ruby - Any idea about next Hack quest ??
+Ruby - Any idea about next Hack quest??
 Ruby - Any updates
 Ruby - Working on a project code, will share with you for review

-Ruby - Need your help to run few logics.
+Ruby - Need your help to run few logics

-Ruby - Facing problems in the program main function
+Ruby - Facing problems in the program